Hillobar/Rope/README.md

 * Incredible features and fast workflow
 * High performance
 * Real-time video player
-* Occlusion functions
+* Helpful functions

-### Upcoming changes for Rope - Crystal: ###
+### New Features for Rope - Crystal: ###
+* New, slightly improved GUI
+* Merged Source Faces.
+Select multiple Source Faces to create an average Source Face result.
+Combine different people to create a blend, or select the same person from different Source Faces to improve the likeness of the person
+* Source Faces Shortcuts to always have access to your favorite faces.
+Works with Merged Source Faces too!
+* Improvements to layout for workflow efficiency
+* Improvements to Target/Source Face selection for workflow efficiency
-* Mouse Scroll on Target/Source Faces and Target Videos
+* Mousescroll on Target/Source Faces and Target Videos
-* Improvements in workflow efficiency
-* Fixed some bugs with Recording
 * Much lower memory requirements (only 2.7GB if you don't enable GFPGAN, CLIP, etc.)
+* Mouse scrolling in the video player cycles through the Source Faces for the selected Target Face.
+Quickly view your Source Faces against the Target Face!
 * More speed improvements.
 Results below.
-I'll start tracking benchmarks for each release.
+I'll start tracking benchmarks for each release
-* Mouse scrolling in the video player cycles through the Source Faces for the selected Target Face.
-Quickly view your Source Faces against the Target Face!
-* Merged Source Faces.
-Select multiple Source Faces to create an average Source Face result.
-Combine different people to create a blend, or select the same person from different Source Faces to improve the likeness of the person
-* Save/Delete Merged Source Faces to use later.
-Shows up in the Source Faces area as names that you have assigned to the Merged Source Faces.
 * (experimental) Mouth parser.
 Another occlusion tool just for the mouth area.
 Improves dialogue and lip sync, but will replace the Source Face mouth.
-* ?
+* Bug fixes

-### Performance (3090Ti): ###
+### Performance (3090Ti 24GB): ###
 | File | Rendering Time [s] |
 | --- | --- |
 | target-240p.mp4 | 2.9 |